-To identify digital technological tools enhancing teaching and learning in secondary schools, we collected data through interviews and questionnaires from head of schools, academic teachers, ICT teachers, subject teachers, and students.
+To identify digital technological tools that enhance teaching and learning in secondary schools, we collected data through interviews and questionnaires from heads of schools, academic teachers, ICT teachers, subject teachers, and students.
 First, subject teachers and students were surveyed via self-made questionnaires.
-Second, school leaders, academic teachers and ICT teachers were interviewed.
-There responses are presented step-by-step.
-Heads of schools were asked to identify digital technological tools enhancing teaching and learning in their schools.
+Second, school leaders, academic teachers, and ICT teachers were interviewed.
+Their responses are presented step-by-step.
+Heads of schools were asked to identify digital technological tools that enhance teaching and learning in their schools.
 Table 4 summarises their responses.